User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 - Smart defaults: Pre-fill settings based on the user’s role, industry, or past behavior

-- Contextual recommendations: Suggest features or content based on what similar users find valuable
+- Contextual recommendations: Suggest features, content, or workflows based on what similar users find valuable

 7. Use Smart Triggers to Re-Engage Dormant Users